JohnnyMorganz/StyLua/README.md

 ### npm

 StyLua is available as a binary [published to npm](https://www.npmjs.com/package/@johnnymorganz/stylua-bin) as `@johnnymorganz/stylua-bin`.
-This is a thin wrapper which installs the binary and allows it to be run through npm.
+This is a thin wrapper that installs the binary and makes it available through npm / npx.

 ```sh
 npx @johnnymorganz/stylua-bin --help